franciscoprin/hello_world/README.md

 # hello_world

-I am developer 1, I do all the work.
+We are the developers, we do all the work.